core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 For these nodes, the client/server-oriented architecture of REST can be challenging when interactions are not initiated by the devices themselves.
 A publish/subscribe-oriented architecture where nodes are separated by a broker and data is exchanged via topics might fit these nodes better.

-This document applies the idea of a "Publish/Subscribe Broker" to Constrained RESTful Environments.
-The broker enables store-and- forward data exchange between nodes, thereby facilitating the communication of nodes with limited reachability, providing simple many-to-many communication, and easing integration with other publish/subscribe systems.
+This document applies the idea of publish-subscribe to Constrained RESTful Environments.
+It introduces a broker that allows to create, discover subscribe and publish on topics.
+The broker enables store-and-forward data exchange between CoAP endpoints, thereby facilitating the communication of nodes with limited reachability, providing simple many-to-many communication, and easing integration with other publish/subscribe systems.

 <!-- TBD once concluded the main drafting, verify every single example, specially the part of the topic configuration representation and the cbor-diag-->